wolfetplayer/WolfTech/rend2-readme.md

 *  `r_pshadowDist`                  - Virtual camera distance when creating shadowmaps for projected shadows.
 Deprecated.

 *  `cg_shadows`                     - Old shadow code.
 Deprecated.

+Cvars for debugging collision (also available in the opengl1 renderer, see opengl1-readme.md):

+*  `r_drawClips`                     - Cheat.
+Draw clip brush (playerclip/
+                                   monsterclip) polygons.
+                                     0 - No. (default)
+                                     1 - Playerclip only, see through walls.
+                                     2 - All clip types, see through walls.
+                                     3 - Playerclip only, depth-tested.
+                                     4 - All clip types, depth-tested.

 -------------------------------------------------------------------------------